Zach Agnos

 Zach Agnos Family

-Zach Agnos has an older brother, Jake, who also played for the East Carolina Pirates and was drafted by the New York Yankees in the fourth round of the 2019 MLB draft.
-Jake pitched in the minors for one season and has also represented the U.S. collegiate national team.
+Agnos’s older brother, Jake Agnos, pitched for the East Carolina Pirates and was selected by the New York Yankees in the fourth round of the 2019 MLB draft.
+Jake spent one season in the Yankees’ minor league system and also represented the United States at the Haarlem Baseball Week tournament, throwing four perfect relief innings against Cuba in Havana in 2018.

 Personal Life